 This Personal Mastery session is conducted by Pat Everett, consultant with Insight, Inc. During this session you will learn about yourself and others through the Insight Personality Instrument.
 This will give you a new perspective on how to appreciate and capitalize on your own and others’ strengths and differences.

 “This is a whole new way of understanding people.

 I would recommend this workshop to family and friends.”

-This class is facilitated at The Howell Nature Center in Howell, MI.
+This class is facilitated at an outdoor team building center.
 Here SLI participants will use adventure-filled activities to solve problems, make decisions, offer encouragement and work as a team.